Edit

 • Lack of data encryption protocols for both data in transit and at rest

-Microsoft security researchers have analyzed the attack surface of storage services.
+Microsoft security researchers analyzed the attack surface of storage services.
 The potential security risks are described in the threat matrix for cloud-based storage services, which are based on the MITRE ATT&CK® framework, a knowledge base for the tactics and techniques employed in cyber-attacks.

 What kind of security alerts does Microsoft Defender for Storage provide?